endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.4.1 C-Adjectivity

-However they feature in the specification, end users must at least be identified comprehensibly.
+However they feature in the specification, end users must at least be identified `comprehensibly`.
 If all relevant team members can't infer the end users from the specification, then identifying them has little or no utility.

 In order to extract a full set of users from a set of requirements, it's necessary for the requirement set to be complete.
-Thus requirement-first specifications must also be comprehensive.
+Thus requirement-first specifications must also be `comprehensive`.

 #### 2.4.2 Tabulation